-We have discussed why, at least on paper, mark-and-sweep is an inferior garbage collection strategy for languages (such as ones that do not expose pointer operations) that permit implementations to move data in memory.
+We have discussed why, at least on paper, mark-and-sweep is an inferior garbage collection strategy for languages that permit implementations to move data in memory.
 Yet even for such languages, most memory managers use a mark-and-sweep strategy for their large-object space.
-Give one reason why mark-and-sweep might be preferable on such objects.

 Suppose we have multiple kinds of data of different sizes.
 In typical heap representations, the type tag is always at the first address (i.e., at offset 0) that represents a value.
-Should it matter where the tag resides?
-For instance, why not put the tag at the last address rather than the first?
+Is it possible to construct a usable heap representation where the type tag is somewhere different?
+Is it desirable?
+Why or why not?
 (The more concrete you are, the more brief you can be.)

 A generational garbage collector naturally handles references from newer objects (those allocated more recently) to older ones.
 A major challenge is keeping track of references that go the other way: from old objects to new.
 What in the design of a copying generational collector makes it straightforward for the collector to handle references from new to old, rather than vice versa?
 Remember that you may need to distinguish between variable and value mutation.